qienhuang/F-I-T/docs/core/renormalization_lens.md

 $$

-Avoid calling polynomial coefficients “beta functions” unless you also establish a semigroup property (next section).
+Avoid calling polynomial coefficients â€œbeta functionsâ€ unless you also establish a semigroup property (next section).

-A cautious “beta-like” object can be defined as:
+A cautious â€œbeta-likeâ€ object can be defined as:

 $$